Black folks homemade cornbread – Corn is a common ingredient in Southern soul food recipes.

 You can use either yellow or white cornmeal for this Southern recipe.

-The taste is similar and good, but yellow cornmeal is sweeter than white.
-This is because one comes from white corn kernels, while the other is from the sweeter yellow kernels of corn.
+The taste is similar and good, but one comes from white corn kernels, while the other is from the yellow kernels of corn.

 Could you use a cornbread mix?

-You can make your own homemade cornbread dressing with a bit of help from a favorite cornbread mix like Jiffy?
-Yes, and that recipe is HERE.
+Yes, you can make homemade cornbread and even homemade cornbread dressing with some help from a favorite cornbread mix like Jiffy.

 Or you can make it all on your own by preparing cornbread from scratch with this recipe.